-If you consider that body language makes up 55% of communication, followed by 38% tone of voice and just 7% the actual spoken word: without the body language and voice skills your audience may not notice your groundbreaking presentation.
+Are the above images making you feel nervous?
+Sweaty palms, dry mouth, legs shaking?
+If so, you are not alone.
+Studies show that the two greatest fears are public speaking and death, many fear the former more than the latter.
+Consider that body language makes up 55% of communication, followed by the tone of voice 38%, and just 7% the actual spoken word: without the body language and voice skills, your audience may not notice your ground-breaking presentation.

 Albert Mehrabian‘s research Decoding of Inconsistent Communications/Inference of Attitudes from Nonverbal Communication in Two Channels published 1967